trending_up Reporting

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.

 Non-customizable, BI Publisher report, Award Status Fund Statement (formerly RM3 FIN_FUND_253_YTD_Award_Status) report provides current status (FTD actuals, expense control, commitments) of projects and funds prior to year-end and during year-end close.
-The report also provides information that will assist in the ability to fund deficits or reallocate surpluses as needed to close operating budget awards at year-end.
+The report also provides information to help fund deficits or reallocate surpluses as needed to close operating budget awards at year-end.

 Launch OBI Award Status Fund Statement

-• What are my account balances, especially those in overdraft?
+• What are the account balances, especially those in overdraft?

-• What are my variances between budget and actual?
+• What are the variances between budget and actual?

-• What are my actual transaction totals and commitments year to date?
+• What are the actual transaction totals and commitments year to date??

-• What are my balances and transaction totals for a range of GL Periods?
+• What are the balances and transaction totals for a range of GL Periods?

-• The Selection Criteria section is located on the left hand side of the screen.
+• The Selection Criteria section appears on the left hand side of the screen.
 Instructions are on the first tab.

 • A GL Period perspective must be entered.
 Choose either Fiscal Year to Date, Project to Date or both a First GL Period and a Last GL Period.